aeroson/AM2-Mission-Template/README.md

 [Mission Development Guide](https://docs.google.com/document/d/1CDOoqvRWCXdeAd2hFE6OhHL1OiT4M5RUM4m3w2vu22M/edit?usp=sharing) - BerlinerKuchen's Guide.
 Read this first.
 Then open AM2_Mission_Template.Stratis/config.sqf and edit it according to your needs, all is explained in there.

+To update to latest version of scripts from this mission template, just copy paste (replace) everything except the things you have changed (probably: mission.sqm description.ext logo.paa).

 Also adds: useful menu for zeuses & admins, the respawn action can be used as workaround for the "3D mission zeus must respawn to work" bug.